 Key features of the Table saw

-Light duty bench saws are compatible with the 3/4hp to 1.5hp.
-They cut up to 5/8 inch thick material.
-Large table saws come with 2hp to 5hp motors.
-The cabinet table saw is compatible with the 5hp motor.
+Light duty bench saws are compatible with the 3/4hp to 1.5hp, and they cut up to 5/8 inch thick material.
+Large table saws come with 2hp to 5hp motors, and the cabinet table saw is compatible with the 5hp motor.

 The 5-hp Unisaw with a 52inch Biesemeyer fence has a Marathon motor that tackles demanding tasks.
 Make sure that the table saw has a powerful cooling system.
 As much as it can be a heavy tool, it still has to make easy cuts.